Building and running Bear

 Included programs

-Your build of Bear contains seven programs:
+Your build of Bear contains 13 programs:

 memory_bear